pretix/pretix-docs/docs/tutorial/continuous-operation/event.md

 The shop we are creating for this tutorial is located at [https://pretix.eu/tut/tutmus27/](https://pretix.eu/tut/tutmus27/).

 By default, the page header of our shop will display the name of the event.
-The shop design settings allow us to replace the name with a header image that tells our customers about the event (e.g., by means of the event name, logo, or recognizable design).
+The shop design settings allow us to replace the name with a header image that tells our customers about our museum (e.g., by means of the museum's name, logo, or recognizable design).

 We are going to add a header image by clicking the :btn:Browse...: button next to the "Header image" option and choosing a .png file with a resolution of 1140 × 120 pixels to upload from our computer.
 By default, the header image will replace the name of the event at the top of the page.